Harbor Partners Get Green Light to Move Forward with Financing for Revitalization | The Capistrano Dispatch

 “I love the target; I think it’s a meaningful and important target,” Ward said.
 “We will have a lot of, most of, the harbor done by that time frame.
 That is our objective that is based upon our schedule, but a lot of our future phases of the harbor do rely on entitlements and things that are outside of our control.”

 “But we remain committed to pushing the project forward as quickly as we can,” Ward said.
-“We’re just excited to finally be starting the landside.”
+“We’re just excited to finally be starting the land-side.”

 Discussion about this post